0x00nier/0x00nier.github.io/blogs/htb/broscience/broscience.md

 Very cool.

-I tried looking for `user.txt` in one of the user directories in `/home` and it seems that I couldn’t access it as `www-data`.
+I tried looking for `user.txt` in one of the user directories in `/home` and it seems that I couldn't access it as `www-data`.

+## User Access

 I know that `bill` is a user on the site and must have a password.
 We can check the PostgreSQL server for password hashes and crack them.